 - logic analysis to 4Gs/s

-- spectrum analysis and scalar network analysis to 1.8GHz
+- spectrum analysis to 12.4GHz, scalar network analysis to 1.8GHz

-- bench power supplies up to 1kW/120A, test loads up to 2kW
+- precision DC power supplies up to 1kW/120A, test loads up to 2kW

 - Metcal lead-free soldering equipment